nuxeo/nuxeo-sdk-ios/README.md

 ### Reporting Issues

 You can follow the developments in the Nuxeo Platform project of our JIRA bug tracker, which includes a iOS SDK component: [https://jira.nuxeo.com/browse/NXP/component/13404](https://jira.nuxeo.com/browse/NXP/component/13404).

-You can report issues on [answers.nuxeo.com](http://answers.nuxeo.com/).
+You can report issues  directly [from the GitHub project](https://github.com/nuxeo/nuxeo-sdk-ios/issues).

 ## About Nuxeo